Gec Chia

-George Christian T. Chia (born August 19, 1979), better known as Gec Chia, is a Filipino business executive and former professional basketball player.
+George Christian "Gec" T. Chia (born August 19, 1979) is a Filipino business executive and former professional basketball player.
+He played college basketball for the Ateneo Blue Eagles and is best known for making the buzzer-beating game-winning shot that sent Ateneo to the finals of UAAP Season 65.

 Amateur career

-Chia initially wanted to play tennis, but due to the growing popularity of basketball in Zamboanga, he started to play for St. Joseph High School.
-He went on to represent Zamboanga in the Palarong Pambansa.
-Despite being a high-school standout, he was not recruited by any Metro Manila programs.

-Chia went on to major in computer science in Ateneo de Manila University, where he was an intramurals legend for the CERSA team in the intramurals.
-He was noticed by then-coach Joe Lipa and was added to the Blue Eagles roster in the 2001 season.
-He rode the bench, substituting for players such as LA Tenorio and Wesley Gonzales.
-He played three games and scored a grand total of 10 points throughout the 2001 season.
-With Ateneo failing to win the finals, Ateneo fired Lipa and hired former Mapúa Cardinals coach Joel Banal.
+Chia was a major in computer science in Ateneo de Manila University, where he was an intramurals legend.
+He was noticed by then-coach Joe Lipa and was added to the Ateneo Blue Eagles' roster.
+He rode the bench for two years, substituting for players such as LA Tenorio and Wesley Gonzales.
+With the team failing to win the finals in the 2001 season, Ateneo fired Lipa and hired former Mapúa Cardinals coach Joel Banal.
+In the preseason, Ateneo won the PBL Chairman's Cup.

 The Blue Eagles advanced to the playoffs in 2002 as the third seed after beating the rival De La Salle Green Archers in the end of the elimination round denying them of a 14-0 sweep.
 As the third seed, Ateneo had to beat #2 seed UE Red Warriors twice in the semifinals in order to advance to the finals.
 LA Tenorio, who had just returned from an injury, led the Eagles to a Game 1 triumph to set a winner-take-all game to face La Salle who had just eliminated the UST Growling Tigers.

 With 7.8 seconds left in Game 2, and the score tied at 70-all, UE player Paul Artadi turned over the ball.
 Tenorio raced towards the other end of the court but was well covered by the bigger James Yap.
 Tenorio passed the ball to Chia, who shook off Ronald Tubid, and made the shot over the outstretched hands of Olan Omiping.
 The shot brought Banal to his knees and he later described the shot as "a miracle."
+With the win, Ateneo went to the finals against the Green Archers.

-In the finals, Chia scored 5 points in a game 1 win, fouled out with 4 points in a game 2 loss, and 11 points in Ateneo's title-clinching game 3 win.
+In the finals, Chia scored 5 points in a Game 1 win and had 11 points in Ateneo's title-clinching Game 3 win.
+That season, he was awarded as the league's Most Improved Player and graduated with an MA in computer science.